Related News Articles

 Personal health tech – what will matter most for baby boomers?

 Do devices matter?
 As you look at the older baby boomers – many go to the gym.
 Adults 65 and older now visit gyms and studios more often than any other age group.
 That includes the socialization of classes like Yoga, Zumba and water aerobics.
 These are likely the same older adults who are purchasing wearable devices with features that are useful for maintaining safety and fitness (and texting, checking messages).
-And that includes the Apple Watch, which also has features useful to older adults, including fall detection, though not promoted on the Apple website.
+And that includes the Apple Watch, which also has features useful to older adults, including fall detection.

 Personal health software – promoted by providers.
-Market projections for medical wearables growing, including the growth of condition-specific wearables, specialized devices for cardiac health or diabetes monitoring.
-And 55% of consumers prefer using mobile apps for managing healthcare appointments, prescriptions, and medical records – and as an intended side effect, these offload demand of healthcare staff.
+Market projections for medical wearables are growing, including the growth of condition-specific wearables, specialized devices for cardiac health, hearing loss or diabetes monitoring.
+And 55% of consumers prefer using mobile apps for managing healthcare appointments, prescriptions, and medical records – and as an intended side effect, these offload demands placed on healthcare staff.
 In addition, some medical practices recommend health apps for making food choices or finding effective workouts.

 Personal wellness apps – an endless supply of recommendations.
 There’s the Forbes list, the Good Housekeeping list, the PC Mag list, the best for personal trainers.
 The market sizings are north of $11 billion in 2024, dominated by weight loss and exercise (Grandview).
 And per AARP, 71% of the 50+ population are open to using health and wellness apps, with usage today focused on fitness and physical activity.
 According to the AARP report, they are not yet using apps to manage chronic conditions.